-The state standard for dissolved oxygen was met in 2016.
-Although daily minimum dissolved oxygen concentration is not the state standard parameter-it is the 30-day minimum mean-the daily minimum dropped below the standards following temporal patterns in air and water temperatures, and solar radiation, indicating that those influence dissolved oxygen significantly.
-Considering the majority of our continuous temperature monitoring sites exceeded standards throughout most of the rearing season, restoration actions that reduce water temperatures should be implemented in the listed segments.
-The increases in temperature and percent saturation from Barber (34222) to Tide (33642) were intensified by the influence of Lake Creek while the impact on DO concentration was negligible; therefore, projects aimed at reducing water temperature in listed segments may have the highest restoration value between the Siuslaw/Lake Creek confluence and Triangle Lake.
+The state standard for dissolved oxygen was met only at the 39329 site in 2017.
+Although daily minimum dissolved oxygen concentration is not the state standard parameter-it is the 30-day minimum mean-the daily minimums dropped below the standards following temporal patterns in air and water temperatures, and solar radiation, indicating that those influence dissolved oxygen significantly.
+Considering the 2016 dissolved oxygen levels were suitable for rearing, the mid-to-upper Siuslaw were relatively healthy in 2017, while the majority of our continuous temperature monitoring sites exceeded standards throughout most or all of the rearing season, implementing restoration actions that reduce water temperatures should be prioritized over increasing dissolved oxygen concentration in the listed segments.
+In 2016, we determined the increases in temperature and percent saturation from Barber (34222) to Tide (33642) were intensified by the influence of Lake Creek while the impact on DO concentration was negligible, and that projects aimed at reducing water temperature in listed segments may have the highest restoration value between the Siuslaw/Lake Creek confluence and Triangle Lake.
+This recommendation is the same for 2017 as the influence on temperature by Hult Log Pond is still unknown.
+Future temperature monitoring downstream from our 34877 site would be beneficial when prioritizing segments to restore for temperature reduction.

 Turbidity grab samples at the upper Siuslaw LO-16 site (LASAR 38329) were highest in the Siuslaw and Lake Creek.
-The 2016 high was in October, 131 NTUs.
-We also measured higher turbidity at LASAR 10983 in the middle Siuslaw.
+The 2017 high was in February, 68 NTUs.
+Like in 2016, we also measured higher turbidity at LASAR 10983 in the middle Siuslaw in 2017.
 Furthermore, conductivity measurements during SWC audits at this and other sites near the forks average 70 μ S/cm while the rest of the watershed averages 40 μ S/cm.
-This area is dominated by agriculture and forestry practices.
+This area is dominated by agriculture and forestry practices (Figure 26).
 SWC staff have observed many eroding stream banks in this area as well.
 The mid-to-upper Siuslaw land use is predominantly forestry and ownership is staggered in the checkerboard between BLM and private industrial forestry.
 Restoration projects designed to restore riparian function, exclude cattle from the riparian area, and limit runoff are recommended from interpretation of water quality monitoring.
+(See Figure 26, Land Cover in the Siuslaw Watershed)

 E. coli indicate sewage or livestock contamination because they are commonly found in human and animal feces and the EPA recommends testing for E. coli in recreational waters.
-SWC E. coli measurements in 2016 were higher upstream of Triangle Lake were than downstream.
+Like 2016, E. coli measurements in 2017 were higher upstream of Triangle Lake than downstream.
 Triangle Lake is a popular destination during summer months for recreation such as water skiing, fishing, and swimming-especially downstream at the BLM-managed day use area.
 Restoration projects that exclude livestock from the Lake Creek and its tributaries upstream of the lake would likely decrease the number of E. coli in the water, especially during summer months.
 Off-channel watering systems and other best management practices for small farmers would be suitable in the communities of Blachly and Triangle Lake.

-Recommendations for further monitoring and research
+Recommendations for further monitoring and research (Figure 28)